 Factors that could make a case more complex:

 - If it is necessary to make or defend applications to amend claims or to provide further information about an existing claim;

 - Defending claims that are brought by litigants in person;

 - Making or defending a costs application;

 - Complex preliminary issues such as whether the claimant is disabled (if this is not agreed by the parties);

 - If it is an automatic unfair dismissal claim e.g. if you are dismissed after blowing the whistle on your employer; and

 - Allegations of discrimination which are linked to the dismissal.

-There will be an additional charge for attending a Tribunal Hearing of £1,000 per day (excluding VAT).
+There will be an additional charge for attending a Tribunal Hearing of £1,000 per day (+20% VAT of £200).
 Generally, we would allow 0-3 days depending on the complexity of your case.

 The above fees are estimates based on anticipated time spent by appropriately legally qualified or non-qualified staff.
 We usually charge on a time basis and details of how we would charge in any particular case would be set out in our client care letter, as would details of the seniority and qualifications of persons carrying out the work.
 In some very limited instances we may offer to carry out work on a Damages Based Agreement (no win, no fee arrangement).
 In those cases clients might be expected to pay disbursements liable to VAT including experts fees, Counsel’s fees, accommodation fees, and some photocopying charges; and disbursements not liable to VAT including travel costs and some photocopying charges.